-Within 50 Miles of Brookings
+Places to Visit Within 50 Miles of Brookings

 Legend has it that the notorious outlaw Jesse James made a daring escape at this site located within Palisades State Park.
 After robbing a bank in Northfield, Minnesota, Jesse James made his way to Split Rock River.
 To elude the lawmen that were chasing him, Jesse jumped the 15 foot split in the rocks, now known as Devil’s Gulch, and escaped to Missouri.
-A small foot bridge now spans the gap of this infamous jump.
+A small footbridge now spans the gap of this infamous jump.

 Fly a space shuttle, touch a tornado, and play with lasers.
-Housed within the Washington Pavilion of Arts and Science in Sioux Falls, South Dakota, the Kirby Science Center features more than 80 hands on exhibits for science enthusiasts of all ages.
+Housed within the Washington Pavilion of Arts and Science in Sioux Falls, South Dakota, the Kirby Science Center features more than 80 hands-on exhibits for science enthusiasts of all ages.

 The Center for Earth Resources Observation and Science offers guided tours Monday through Friday.
 Learn how EROS began and discover what they do.
 View a large-format camera that was actually in space, a half-scale model of the Landsat 7 Satellite and satellite imagery from around the world.

-Within 100 Miles from Brookings
+Places to Visit Within 100 Miles of Brookings

-Explore the grounds where the officers’ quarters, stone barracks, powder magazine, guard house, and other buildings remain at frontier Fort Sisseton.
+Explore the grounds where the officers’ quarters, stone barracks, powder magazine, guardhouse, and other buildings remain at frontier Fort Sisseton.
 This 1864 fort is a rare reminder of the western frontier.
 This National Historic Landmark, located near Lake City, South Dakota, is a restoration of a frontier army outpost.
 The fort’s name comes from the nearby Sisseton Indian Tribe, and it is now a picturesque state park with campground facilities.

-The Indian Village in Mitchell, South Dakota entices visitors to imagine what it was like to live in a 1,000 year old former plains village.
+The Indian Village in Mitchell, South Dakota entices visitors to imagine what it was like to live in a 1,000-year-old former plains village.
 The Indian Village provides a link to native people who lived during the era of earth lodges and tepees and today’s American Indian communities.
 Visitors will have the opportunity to view an active excavation site.
-Discover engaging, and educational activities for the whole family. ()
+Discover engaging, and educational activities for the whole family.

 These rolling hills (pronounced she-cha) were left after the last glacier receded less than 20,000 years ago.
 Through the centuries, these hills have become the subject of many legends.
 A journey through the area still reveals the natural occurrences that fueled the legends.
 Swamp gas and stumps glow in the dark, and small waterfalls are heard echoing as trapped air escapes.
 Horse trails and camping round out the activities at this National Natural Landmark.